 Federal loan funds are credited directly to the student's account.
 Stafford loan (subsidized and unsubsidized) and Graduate Plus disbursements are sent directly to the University each semester via Electronic Funds Transfer (EFT).
-Students may also request loan disbursements via check.
-Checks are returned to the lender if not endorsed within thirty days.

 Withdrawal from the University

 Withdrawal from the University (all classes) during any period of enrollment, whether official or unofficial, may necessitate the return of federal financial aid.